• Skip to primary navigation

 Cooking Mysore Masala Dosa

-14)Spread some potato masala on one side of the dosa.
-Let it cook till golden flip over and serve.
+13)Spread some potato masala in the center of the dosa.
+Let it cook till golden.

 Expert Tips